 In Years 8 and 9, students undertake a full year of Humanities in which they cover a variety of topics from history, civics & citizenship, economics and geography.
-Whilst in Year 10, students complete a full semester of History, and have the option to study a second semester in Geography or Business & Entrepreneurship.
+Whilst in Year 10, students complete a full semester of History, and have the option to study a second semester in Geography, Business & Entrepreneurship or Philosophy (Stage 1).

 At Stage 1 and 2, students are able to choose from a wide range of humanities subjects, such as Modern History, Geography, Legal Studies, Business Innovation, Business & Enterprise, Economics, Accounting, Philosophy, Journalism & Workplace Practices.

 Through the Business Enterprise curriculum, students are encouraged to be enterprising and to engage in interaction with business and the community.

 Many social and ethical issues arise from studies in this area.
 In considering these issues, students have opportunities to develop an understanding of the complex interactions of interest groups, and an awareness of the needs, interdependence and power relationships of individuals and groups in society.
 Studies in this area of the curriculum will prepare students to be active and aware in changing social, business and global environments.
 It will also prepare students for their future roles as citizens, workers, employers, entrepreneurs and consumers.